Analogue Robotics/Database

 The Robotics Technology

 To enable repeatable, fine motor actuation results in robotics, apply the following, simple yet complex amplification system.
+What can be applied at the motor scope can also be applied to tranduce any physics and repeat the action or it opposite action.

 A recording system is required.
 It can be composed of analogue database devices like magnetic tape or a digital database system such as a SAN (Storage Area Network).
+Comma separated variables would be used to store the analogue data.

 A robotic system should have all of its wires in wired OR configuration.
 That is a voltage splitter where Kirchhoff's Law brings all voltages together at a node, arithmetically.
 For wave signals, their separate integrity will not be lost.
 The wave will be in arithmetic superposition.
 That superpositioned wave will be the signal to record an amplify.